Skip to main content

 Market Identification

-• market bag — venue-specific fields (tokenId, marketId, ticker, outcome, assetId, marketSlug).
-Required fields differ by venue — see the Place Order reference.
+On the accounts path, every order or redeem request identifies a market with a market bag containing the venue-specific fields the target venue requires (tokenId, marketId, outcome, assetId, marketSlug).
+Required fields differ by venue — see the Place Order reference for the per-venue matrix.

 Order Execution